timdeschryver/timdeschryver.dev/blog/adding-net-code-coverage-to-your-azure-devops-pipeline/index.md

     coverageThreshold: 70
 ```

+## Code Coverage for different kinds of tests

+The setup discussed in this post, works for unit and integration tests.
+Personally, I [prefer](../why-writing-integration-tests-on-a-csharp-api-is-a-productivity-booster/index.md) the latter because I think they provide more value than unit tests.

+If you're looking into writing integration tests for a Web API, you invoke the API endpoints and validate the response within the test cases.
+But... this can be challenging if the API expects an authenticated user.
+[Stephan van Rooij](https://x.com/svrooij) wrote the following blog post [Integration tests on protected API](https://svrooij.io/2024/07/10/integration-tests-protected-api/) that explains in depth how to write integration tests for a protected API.

 ## Conclusion

 To be honest with you, I'm not a big fan of code coverage as a metric to measure the quality of a codebase.
-However, I do like the Pull Request comments feature, because it can help to review the code during a pull request and it can indicate a missing part.
+However, I do like the Pull Request comments feature, as it helps find uncovered paths during a code review.
 I believe that it raises awareness about the importance of adding proper tests, and reminds the team that some tests are in fact important.

-To accomplish this, I've shown you how to include code coverage to your Azure DevOps pipeline, and how to integrate it with the pull request comments feature.
+To achieve this, I've shown you how to include code coverage to your Azure DevOps pipeline, and how to integrate it with the pull request comments feature.